rlseminar/rlseminar.github.io/about.md

 nav: about
 ---

-The focus of this seminar is various methods in reinforcement learning as well as its combination with deep learning, from theory, to algorithms, to applications.
+The focus of this seminar is various methods in reinforcement learning as well as its combination with deep learning (a.k.a.
+Deep RL), from theory, to algorithms, to applications.

 Questions or comments about the seminar should be sent to [Yingru Li][yingru], [Mark Gluzman][mark] or [Jim Dai][jim].